MubaraqYusuf/Calculator/README.md

 This project is licensed under the **MIT License** — feel free to use and modify it for educational purposes.

 ---

-> “Simple, elegant, and efficient — the way a calculator should be.”